ktnrg45/pyps4-2ndscreen/README.rst

 ----------
 PS4 listens on ports 987 and 997 (Priveleged).
 Must run command on python path if no access.
-This is so you do not need sudo/root priveleges to run.
+This is so you do not need sudo/root priveleges to run although you can run as sudo but it is not advised.

 Example: